slcs-jsc/jurassic/README.md

   allows you to copy and use the binaries on other machines.
 However, in some cases, either static or dynamic linking may not be feasible or could cause specific issues.

+**4. Compile JURASSIC**

+For the default bundled-library build, no changes to the `Makefile` are usually required:

+    cd [jurassic_directory]/src
+    make [-j]

+Run the regression test suite to verify the installation:

+    make check

+This uses the include and library paths prepared in `libs/build/`.

 ### Run the examples